imohanvadivel/grille/README.md

 </main>
 ```
 ## Fonts
-Grid comes with a great set of fonts that are designed explicitly for user interfaces.
+Grille comes with a great set of fonts that are designed explicitly for user interfaces.
 They work well even in low-resolution displays.
 They are licensed under "SIL Open Font License" and served through [Google font API](https://developers.google.com/fonts/docs/css2).

 ```
 Sans Font → Inter